pputz/jku-quant-methods/course_description/sylabus_ss15.md

 ## Classes, Additional Work

 Being a Master Seminar the course is on an advanced level.
-However, students who do not have much previous knowledge in quantitative methods have the opportunity to acquire the basics in the first month of the course through self-study.
-For this, the first two lectures of the seminar gives an overview as a guidance for self study (see the suggestions of text books).
-The block and the research project in the second half of the seminar will be on an advanced level.
+Students who do not have much prior knowledge in quantitative methods or in statistical programming will be able to catch up by investing more time in (guided) self-study.

 ## Grading

 - Class Assignments: 60%
 - Team research project: 40%
-- Class participation 20%  (in total a minimum of 70% of attendance is required, but 100% attendance on 14. and 15.11, exam (16.12.), and presentation (20.1.) is mandatory)
+- A minimum of 80% attendance is required.

 ## Resources